Targeting myofibroblast pathways

 Discovering Novel Regulators of Myofibroblast Biology

-In this discovery-oriented project, a screening approach employing both RNA interference and small molecule libraries is used to identify novel gene and molecular regulators of myofibroblast function.
-High-content image analysis helps assess functional outcomes, including fibroblast cytoskeletal remodeling and matrix synthesis.
+In this discovery-oriented project, the Tissue Repair and Mechanobiology Laboratory is using screening approaches including RNA interference, RNA and assay for transposase-accessible chromatin (ATAC) sequencing, and small molecule libraries to identify novel gene and molecular regulators of myofibroblast function.
+Performing high-content image analysis helps the research team assess functional outcomes, including fibroblast cytoskeletal remodeling and matrix synthesis.

 A cell that combines the matrix synthetic capacity of fibroblasts with the contractile properties of smooth muscle (myofibroblast) plays an essential role in lung development, but also contributes to pathological scarring of the lung in diseases such as pulmonary fibrosis.

 The long-term goal of this project is to develop a systematic understanding of myofibroblast biology and identify novel targets by which the functions of this cell type can be therapeutically modified.
-Researchers hope to find new approaches for arresting or reversing progressive fibrosis.
+Dr. Tschumperlin and colleagues hope to find new approaches for arresting or reversing progressive fibrosis.